zammad/zammad-admin-documentation/channels/facebook.rst

 Introduction
 ------------

-You can connect your Facebook account to Zammad.
-This channel allows you to create tickets out of posts and answer them as comments.
+You can connect your Facebook account to Zammad which allows you to create tickets out of posts and answer them as comments.

-Please note that you first and foremost should have a look at Meta's documentation.
-This documentation is just a reference for steps you need to take on Meta's and Zammad's side to connect them.
+Please note that you first and foremost should have a look at `Meta's documentation <https://developers.facebook.com/docs/>`_.
+This documentation is just a reference for steps you need to take on Meta's side and includes the needed steps on Zammad's side as well.
 There are some more steps which are just mentioned under "Prerequisites".
 You can find a documentation about them at Meta's documentation.

+.. tip:: The setup of the :doc:`WhatsApp channel </channels/whatsapp/index>` has similar prerequisites as the Facebook channel.
+So, if you managed to set one of them to up, you should have a look at the other one too.
+It could be a low hanging fruit! 🎉

 Prerequisites
 -------------